‘It means everything’: Oak Mountain wins first basketball championship in school history - Shelby County Reporter

 “It means everything in my life to be able to do this,” Young said.
 “To be able to do this and be able to do this for the community, my teammates and everyone else around me.
 Most of my teammates, we’ve been playing together for multiple years and we’ve been talking about this since we are young, so it feels good to go out accomplishing this goal.”

-He helped lead the Eagles through all the adversity this year, and that continued in the state championship game through some early struggles offensively for Oak Mountain.
+He helped lead the Eagles through all the adversity this year, and that continued in the state championship game through early struggles offensively for Oak Mountain.

 The Eagles jumped out to a 2-0 lead on a layup from Smith, before Enterprise came right back with three straight points.